Jiwanta Sambandha: Publication and launch

 Jiwanta Sambandha was published by the Dr. Om Foundation.
 It was launched on 22 September 2023, Kathmandu and the event was attended by individuals from literary, medical, and cultural sectors.
 The book was launched by Rajkumari Devi Singh, the author's mother.
-Dr. Anil chose his mother to inaugurate the book to honor the central theme of Jiwanta Sambandha, which emphasizes the importance of parent–child bond.
+Dr. Anil chose his mother to inaugurate the book to honor the central theme of Jiwanta Sambandha, meaning a parent-child bond.

 Book launch ceremony of Jiwanta Sambandha in Kathmandu.

-Actors Madan Krishna Shrestha and Hari Bansha Acharya (Maha Jodi) attended as chief guests.
-Shrestha said, "Reading the book made me feel as if Om Murti Anil had written a book describing the relationship between me and Hari Bansha Acharya."
-Similarly, Hari Bansha Acharya mentioned, " The readers would imagine their own parents while reading the book, as it intentionally excludes specific names and images of parents."

-Professor Jagadish Prasad Agrawal, former Dean of the Institute of Medicine, commented on the spiritual insight of the book.
+Actors Madan Krishna Shrestha and Hari Bansha Acharya (Maha Jodi) attended as chief guests.Professor Jagadish Prasad Agrawal, former Dean of the Institute of Medicine, commented on the spiritual insight of the book.
 Dr. Bhagawan Koirala, president of the Nepal Medical Council, also conveyed a message of support.

-Dr Anil stressed the importance of living in the present moment.
-He said, "Life finds meaning in achieving a balance between one's purpose and social relations within the family.
-Purpose is only a part of life, not life in its entirety, and that many people lose sight of this distinction."

 Reception and popularity

 Several people have reviewed this book in national media from different perspectives.
 Bishwambher Pyakurel, an economist, noted in The Rising Nepal that the book explores the relationship between parents and children, particularly the responsibilities of adult children.

-Dr. Ravindra Sameer, a literary person, described the book as an exploration of life, culture, family struggles, and the duties of children toward their parents.
-Similarly, Sumit Sharma Sameer, an author, in The Kathmandu Post discussed the weakening of family bonds in today's Nepalese society and advocated strengthening of relationships between generations.
+Dr. Ravindra Sameer described the book as an exploration of life and culture, and the duties of children toward their parents.
+Similarly, Sumit Sharma Sameer, an author, discussed the weakening of family bonds in today's Nepalese society and advocated strengthening of relationships between generations.